ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js, Bun, and Deno: The 2026 Backend Runtime Selection Guide - <a href="https://medium.com/@jamesmiller22871/node-js-bun-and-deno-the-2026-backend-runtime-selection-guide-62ea9388c716?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 24 + Browser API Alignment — Writing Isomorphic Code That Actually Works - <a href="https://tendallas.medium.com/node-js-24-browser-api-alignment-writing-isomorphic-code-that-actually-works-1cd2e160ae7f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamesmiller`**
+✍️ **posted by `Andrew Frolov`**

-<blockquote>For a long time, I thought Node.js was the final destination for backend JavaScript.
-That was until last month when I finally gave Bun and…
+<blockquote>Since 2019 I’ve been dealing with this annoying problem — you write some code for the browser, then you need same logic on the server, and…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Graceful Shutdown: The Key to Zero-Downtime Deployments - <a href="https://medium.com/@eytankrief_16671/graceful-shutdown-the-key-to-zero-downtime-deployments-598824a1008b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Resilient 3-Tier Application on Azure: A Troubleshooting Deep-Dive - <a href="https://medium.com/@agohukohemmanuel/building-a-resilient-3-tier-application-on-azure-a-troubleshooting-deep-dive-68bcf62033fc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eytankrief`**
+✍️ **posted by `Emmanuel Agohukoh `**

-<blockquote>Deploying new versions of backend services often raises a pressing question: how do you update running systems without frustrating your…
+<blockquote>When we talk about the cloud, we often focus on the happy path, that is, the seamless deployment where every script runs perfectly.
+But as…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Writing Endless try…catch Blocks: The Era of Universal Error Handling is Here  - <a href="https://medium.com/@yadavmandeep96/stop-writing-endless-try-catch-blocks-the-era-of-universal-error-handling-is-here-643e12be2a2d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Graph Database Patterns: Neo4j for Complex Relationship Modeling - <a href="https://medium.com/@artemkhrenov/graph-database-patterns-neo4j-for-complex-relationship-modeling-f2281567aada?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yadavmandeep`**
+✍️ **posted by `Artem Khrienov`**

-<blockquote>We’ve all been there.
-You are building a beautiful application.
-Your backend is robustly written in Node.js (Express or Fastify), your…
+<blockquote>Versions used in this article: Neo4j 5.26 (LTS), neo4j-driver 6.x, Node.js 20 LTS.
+All Cypher examples are tested against Neo4j 5.x.
+The…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js 16 Roadmap : DAY 7/30— Review & Build: Your “Personal Blog Site” - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-7-30-review-build-your-personal-blog-site-1a1c5f4758b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built and Shipped an AI Song Analysis Tool from My Own Machine - <a href="https://medium.com/@gdhpsk/how-i-built-and-shipped-an-ai-song-analysis-tool-from-my-own-machine-406233f3c2ab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaib Nawaz`**
+✍️ **posted by `Saarang`**

-<blockquote>🎯 What Are We Doing Today?
+<blockquote>I started programming around 2019, just before the COVID pandemic turned the world upside down.
+My first projects were small-scale apps —…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How I Deployed a Three-Tier Web Application on Azure (And Everything That Went Wrong) - <a href="https://medium.com/@lovechioma58/how-i-deployed-a-three-tier-web-application-on-azure-and-everything-that-went-wrong-95872de2ca28?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AWS S3 JavaScript SDK: Getting Pre-signed Url Returns Only Base Path (Node.js)? - <a href="https://ahmed-waseem.medium.com/aws-s3-javascript-sdk-getting-pre-signed-url-returns-only-base-path-node-js-c8cc7150b4b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Love Chioma Ogujiofor `**
+✍️ **posted by `Ahmed Waseem`**

-<blockquote>A few weeks ago, Azure looked like a foreign language to me.
-Too many services, too many options, too many things that could go wrong.
-But…
+<blockquote>Amazon Web Services S3 is one of the most commonly used object storage services in the cloud.
+It provides scalable storage for files, logs…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to Build a Ban-Free WhatsApp AI Agent for Automated Customer Service with WhatsMiau Self-Hosted… - <a href="https://medium.com/@elvisbrazil/how-to-build-a-ban-free-whatsapp-ai-agent-for-automated-customer-service-with-whatsmiau-self-hosted-25b6a16bf974?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rotifex — A Self-Hosted Backend Platform That Builds Your API Instantly - <a href="https://medium.com/@dracorig/rotifex-a-self-hosted-backend-platform-that-builds-your-api-instantly-a883cf5e512d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elvis Gonçalves`**
+✍️ **posted by `Dracorig`**

-<blockquote>Tired of WhatsApp automation tools that break constantly, require endless maintenance, or get your number banned after just a few days of…
+<blockquote>Backend development often starts the same way.
 Continue reading on Medium »</blockquote>

+<h3>7.
+Building a Digital Signature Flow using DocuSign in Node.js & Angular Application - <a href="https://medium.com/@tabassumhaque0101/building-a-digital-signature-flow-using-docusign-in-node-js-angular-application-0be08be5ccab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tabassum Haque`**

+<blockquote>Digital signatures are becoming a standard requirement in modern applications, especially in industries like healthcare, finance…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Pixel Precision Slowed Us Down.
-Stable Components Did Not - <a href="https://medium.com/@pmLearners/pixel-precision-slowed-us-down-stable-components-did-not-6815716e05ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 24 + Browser API Alignment — Writing Isomorphic Code That Actually Works - <a href="https://tendallas.medium.com/node-js-24-browser-api-alignment-writing-isomorphic-code-that-actually-works-1cd2e160ae7f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Computer Architect`**
+✍️ **posted by `Andrew Frolov`**

-<blockquote>By the time the dashboard screenshot landed in Slack, the pattern was already familiar.
+<blockquote>Since 2019 I’ve been dealing with this annoying problem — you write some code for the browser, then you need same logic on the server, and…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Are you a Laravel developer or a PHP developer who uses Laravel? - <a href="https://medium.com/@itissucex/are-you-a-laravel-developer-or-a-php-developer-who-uses-laravel-bfdf803a29b5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The C++ Structure I Wrote That Accidentally Fixed My Entire Project - <a href="https://medium.com/codetodeploy/the-c-structure-i-wrote-that-accidentally-fixed-my-entire-project-aa6d817c5309?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Charles`**
+✍️ **posted by `Ibrahimrana`**

-<blockquote>The danger of building a career on framework knowledge instead of programming fundamentals
+<blockquote>A single structure design trick saved me hours of debugging — and it can save you too
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>3.
-Storing Images in the Cloud with Django and Cloudinary: The Complete Production Guide - <a href="https://medium.com/@petrolesapiti/storing-images-in-the-cloud-with-django-and-cloudinary-the-complete-production-guide-df02d1d413a2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The One-Line Fix That Took 6 Wrong Turns: What Debugging with AI Actually Looks Like - <a href="https://medium.com/@aditya.lele/the-one-line-fix-that-took-6-wrong-turns-what-debugging-with-ai-actually-looks-like-016b2c1ea033?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Petro Lesapiti Loltolo`**
+✍️ **posted by `Aditya Lele`**

-<blockquote>Why your Django images vanish on every redeploy — and the complete Cloudinary fix, including the gotchas Django 6.0 introduced that nobody…
+<blockquote>A story about a scroll bug, a focus management library, and what happens when you refuse to accept “it works” as an answer.
 Continue reading on Medium »</blockquote>

 <h3>4.
+FullAgenticStack: Como o WhatsApp-First funciona e está redefinindo a arquitetura de software - <a href="https://medium.com/@suissaidev/como-funciona-o-whatsapp-first-421c884c1d9f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `fullagenticstack`**

+<blockquote>Quando a conversa deixa de ser um canal e passa a ser a própria interface operacional do sistema
+Continue reading on Medium »</blockquote>

+<h3>5.
+How I Built and Shipped an AI Song Analysis Tool from My Own Machine - <a href="https://medium.com/@gdhpsk/how-i-built-and-shipped-an-ai-song-analysis-tool-from-my-own-machine-406233f3c2ab?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Saarang`**

+<blockquote>I started programming around 2019, just before the COVID pandemic turned the world upside down.
+My first projects were small-scale apps —…
+Continue reading on Medium »</blockquote>

-TypeScript vs JavaScript: Which One Should You Choose for Your Next Project? - <a href="https://medium.com/@sunil17bbmp/typescript-vs-javascript-which-one-should-you-choose-for-your-next-project-07ce8513d891?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Lesson 10: Production-Grade Configuration Management - <a href="https://medium.com/@bmocode/production-grade-configuration-management-3c6f4ee51f05?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Sunil | Code Smarter, not harder`**
+✍️ **posted by `Bmo Glitch Code`**

-<blockquote>Understanding the differences, use cases, and advantages of TypeScript and JavaScript is crucial for modern web development.
-Choosing the…
+<blockquote>The difference between a system that scales gracefully and one that collapses under pressure often comes down to how well you manage…
 Continue reading on Medium »</blockquote>

 <br/>